 Carrey earned $20 million for his next film, ‘The Cable Guy’ in 1996.
 Directed by Ben Stiller, the film was a satirical black comedy, in which he played a lonely, menacing cable TV installer who infiltrates the life of one of his customers.
 The role was a departure from the “hapless, hyper, overconfident” characters he had been known for.
 However, it did not fare well with most critics, many reacting to his change of tone from previous films.
 He soon bounced back in 1997 with the critically acclaimed comedy ‘Liar Liar’, playing Fletcher Reede, an unethical lawyer rendered unable to lie by his young son’s birthday wish.
 He was praised for his performance, earning a second Golden Globe Award nomination for Best Actor.

-At this point, the question that might be circling your mind is what is the next Jim Carrey movie?
+At this point, the question that might be circling your mind is what is the next Jim Carrey Project?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Jim Carrey films scheduled to release in 2019 and thereafter.
-We can only hope that the latest Jim Carrey movies would be as good as some of his recent ones.
+Here’s the list of upcoming Jim Carrey films and television shows scheduled to release in the near future.
+We can only hope that the new Jim Carrey projects would be as good as some of his recent ones.